 “The sets include strips of basil, chives, sage, mint, dill and parsley, and there is a corresponding recipe on the back of the card,” says Stevens.
 “Not only does the person get herbs that they can grow, but then once they’re grown they can do something else with it, too — cook.”

-The handmade process of paper making differs from company to company, but the overall idea of reusing something that will virtually never go to waste is the same.
+The process of making paper by hand differs from company to company, but the overall idea of reusing something that need never go to waste is the same.

-Don Martin of Bloomin’, a seed paper company out of Boulder, Colo., says that plantable seed paper makes great invitations and stationery because it makes sending a letter just a bit more special.
+Don Martin of Bloomin, a seed paper company out of Boulder, Colorado, says that plantable seed paper makes invitations and stationery just a bit more special for the recipient.

 “The idea is that the consumer can actually get the card or invitation in the mail and they can tear it up, put it in the ground and it grows into a garden of flowers,” Martin says.
 “The envelopes are 100 percent recyclable, too.”